mdgabriel/backstop/README.md

 value.
-The module Backstop uses a ReaderT monad transformer to manage an Environment passed to it via the command line, a StateT monad transformer to keep track of a set of counters and to keep track of the status of direcotry content while backstopping or de-backstopping.
+The module Backstop uses a ReaderT monad transformer to manage an Environment passed to it via the command line, a StateT monad transformer to keep track of a set of counters and to keep track of the status of directory content while backstopping or de-backstopping.
 The last two are Monoids.
 With this structure, the handling of a dry-run for backstop or de-backstop is rather powerful even it is a bit subtle (obscure) to understand.